-The Sixth Form Centre provides an excellent opportunity for sixth form study and personal development, containing Sixth Form teaching rooms, a computer suite, sixth form offices, toilets and the common room.
+The Sixth Form Centre provides an excellent opportunity for Sixth Form study and personal development, containing Sixth Form teaching rooms, a computer suite, Sixth Form offices, toilets and the common room.
+Laptops are available to loan throughout the day for individual study in the common room.

 The Sixth Form Common Room contains facilities for making drinks and easy chairs and tables to work at.
-The school catering service also provides a vending machine of sandwiches and snacks.
+The school catering service also provides a vending machine of cold drinks and snacks.
 A regular rota ensures the tidiness of the room and an atmosphere to be able to both study and relax is implemented during timetabled lessons.
-Students are also permitted to go off site during their study periods and break-times with permission from their parents/guardians, once agreed by the school.
+Students are also permitted to go off site during their study periods and break-times with permission from their parents/carers, once agreed by the school.